grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

    You should be able to query metrics in [Grafana Explore](/docs/grafana/latest/explore/), as well as create dashboard panels by using your newly configured `Mimir` data source.

-## Configure Grafana Enterprise Metrics
+## Deploy Grafana Enterprise Metrics

-To use the mimir-distributed Helm chart to deploy GEM, refer to [Configure Grafana Enterprise Metrics](https://grafana.com/docs/helm-charts/mimir-distributed/latest/get-started-helm-charts/gs-gem).
+To use the mimir-distributed Helm chart to deploy GEM, refer to [Deploy Grafana Enterprise Metrics](https://grafana.com/docs/helm-charts/mimir-distributed/latest/get-started-helm-charts/gs-gem).

 ## Enable external access to Grafana Mimir